stephenmcd/django-socketio/README.rst

 django-socketio is currently bound to socket.io 0.6, which is considerably out of date.
-It's fully functional, but some browsers now have newer implentations of WebSockets, and so alternative socket.io transports are fallen back to in these cases.
+It's fully functional, but some browsers now have newer implementations of WebSockets, and so alternative socket.io transports are fallen back to in these cases.

 Work is currently underway to bring django-socketio up to date with the